The following positions are currently open in the Eischen Lab:

 Project 1 is focused on anti-apoptotic Bcl2 family members and their contribution to B cell lymphoma survival and drug resistance.
 Cell based assays, biochemistry, mouse models, and computational biology approaches are used.

-Project 2 is an investigation of a novel compound that targets Mdm2 for degradation.
-Molecular mechanism of action and its effects on p53-inactivated cancers.
+Project 2 is an investigation of a novel compound that targets Mdm2 for degradation in several different cancer types.
+Molecular mechanism of action and its effects on p53-inactivated cancers are investigated.
 Cell-based assays, biochemistry, and mouse models are used.

 Project 3 is the evaluation of proteins and non-coding RNA we recently identified as likely have a significant role in cancer development, growth, and/or survival.
 Cell based assays, biochemistry, mouse models, and computational biology approaches are used.